American Dad! season 12

+The twelfth season of American Dad! first aired on TBS in fifteen episodes from October 20, 2014, to June 1, 2015.
+It premiered with the episode "Blonde Ambition" and finished with "Seizures Suit Stanny".
+The series continues to focus on the eccentric upper middle class Smith family in a fictionalized version of Langley, Virginia and their six housemates: Father, husband, CIA agent, and Republican, Stan; his wife and housewife, Francine; their liberal, hippie, college-aged daughter, Hayley; their dorky high-school-aged son, Steve; the family's unusual goldfish, Klaus; and flamboyant, master of disguise alien, Roger.

-The twelfth season of American Dad! debuted on TBS October 20, 2014, and ended June 1, 2015, consisting of 15 episodes.
-This was its first season to air on the cable channel since moving from its former home on Fox.
+Season twelve was the first to air on the cable channel TBS, since moving from its former home on Fox.
 The season premiere was given a two-day preview ahead of its linear debut, being uploaded to YouTube and Facebook on October 13, 2014.

 Guest voice actors for the show's 12th season include Kathy Bates, Kristin Chenoweth, Ted Danson, Will Forte, Stephen Fry, Josh Groban, Stan Lee, Kate Mulgrew, Dean Norris, Carl Reiner, Mickey Rooney in his final television appearance, Sinbad, Mark Spitz, Patrick Stewart, Uma Thurman, and Robert Wuhl.

 Production

 American Dad!'s 11th season was the last to be produced for Fox prior its cancellation.
 In July 2013, TBS announced it had picked up the series for a 12th season.
 TBS had aired reruns of American Dad! in syndication during its run on Fox.
 Series co-creator and showrunner Mike Barker said about show's upcoming network relocation, "It's going to be the same American Dad!, just in a different place."
 However, Barker departed the series over creative differences once early production for season 12 commenced in November 2013.